 MBM Applicants Don't Need Work Experience, Unlike MBA

-Applications are now open for a new cluster of master's programmes at Wittenborg University of Applied Sciences - the Master in Business Management (MBM) – which will start in September this year.
+Applications are now open for a new cluster of master's programmes at WUAS - the Master in Business Management (MBM) – which will start in September this year.

 Unlike classic MBA programmes the MBM programme does not require applicants to have work experience of 3 years or more.
 Wittenborg senior admissions officer, Florian Oosterberg, said: “Another contrast with the classic MBA is that students are offered specialisation modules from the first semester, and also introduced to professional-based learning and company exposure.”